 In a lot of cases, bugs infiltrate the program undetected.
 By using AI, software companies determine how the bugs entered the program, when they entered, and their corresponding origins to improve future software development efforts.
 Likewise, AI assesses the presence of bugs and diagnose errors that they tap into to improve the code.

-Proponents also know whether they need to use coding to make the software immune against bugs based on the reports provided by AI.
+Proponents also know whether they need to use coding to make the software immune to bugs based on the reports provided by AI.
 Through that, users can remove bugs during the development process of the software.

 - AI automated the software testing process.
 Because of time constraints, some developers just drive software applications to the market without thorough testing at different levels.
 As a result, the subsequent software comes with various mistakes and issues.
 Some companies have to deal with these aggressively, but small budgets prevent them from hiring experts needed to ensure quality.

 Again, that is where AI-enabled software testing comes into play.
-Software testing is a mostly repetitive process where every program is assessed on each stage in development and across different applications.
+Software testing is a mostly repetitive process where every program is assessed at each stage in development and across different applications.
 A manual process used in software testing takes substantial time.
 With AI, algorithms determine software functions and identify faults automatically.
-In that way, testers don’t have to test the entire process repetitively, while still resulting in accurate results
+In that way, testers don’t have to test the entire process repetitively while still resulting in accurate results

 - AI boosts testing capabilities.
 With its machine learning feature, AI helps create test data allowing companies to integrate data into an AI machine, which makes it possible to function correctly in different stages without the need for manual testing.
 As a result, the reports are more reliable and secure.
 This applies to different types of test cases in software testing.